 State Authorization Regarding Online and Distance Education

-The following information explains the University of Colorado Boulder’s status with regard to offering online education to students living outside of Colorado.
-Currently, students living in any state may now enroll in all online courses, programs, certificates or degrees offered by the University of Colorado Boulder.
+The following information explains the University of Colorado Boulder’s status with regard to offering online education to students located outside of Colorado.
+Currently, students located in any state may now enroll in all online courses, programs, certificates or degrees offered by the University of Colorado Boulder.

 Alabama, Alaska, Arizona, Arkansas, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, US Virgin Islands, Utah, Vermont, Virginia, Washington, Washington D.C., West Virginia, Wisconsin, and Wyoming.